 Each street type is defined by a combination of factors, including desired speeds, access, modes served, and trip length.
 Street types are broken into six types (Type 0, I, II, III, IV, V).
 Types are organized in a hierarchy based on the streets’ function in their Zones.
 The Street Types shown provide a description and visual of how the different types are intended to function.
 The streets range from block uses (Types 0 - I), to city uses (Types II - III), and up to regional uses (Types IV - Type V).

 A street may change in Type as the roadway travels through the city.
 Additionally, the purpose of a street can change when it passes through activity centers and special districts, resulting in corresponding changes in street design as described in the next section: Corridor Context.

+Policy Note: To reduce confusion and ensure clarity of maintenance responsibilities, the City should implement signage standards that clearly distinguish private roads with public access from public streets.

 Table 1: Street Types by Functional Classification, Lanes, Mode, Purpose, and Typical Characteristics